 - Salt and pepper to taste

-- Add shallot or garlic powder, a pinch of salt, and a little freshly ground black pepper.
+- Add Dijon mustard, sugar, shallot or garlic powder, salt, and pepper.

 - Cover tightly and shake vigorously.

 - Cover and shake again.

 - Taste and add more sugar, salt, or pepper if needed.